EdgeNet-project/edgenet-legacy-2024/docs/tutorials/gdr/rtt-measurement.md

 ## Registering a user in a tenant

-This support page describes whether and how you can register a *user* in a tenant with EdgeNet.
+In this section we show how you can register a *user* in a tenant with EdgeNet.
 Your registration in a tenant is subject to the approval of that tenant's administrator.
 However, anyone who wants to use EdgeNet can make registration request in a tenant only to become a user.